mojontwins/VANE/readme.md

 Constants
 ---------

 There are several sets of constants.
-You should tinker with most, but those are useful:
+You shouldn't tinker with most, but those are useful:

 ```
     Const #CLUSTER_CHARSET = 6